Vibe PEMF Device Review: The Science-Backed Truth About Pocket-Sized Healing

 • Customer service: email support

-• Instruction card included with device
+• Instruction card included with unit

 Disclaimer: This review is for informational purposes only.
 PEMF devices are not approved by the FDA to diagnose, treat, cure, or prevent any disease.
-The Vibe is classified as a general wellness device.
+The Vibe is classified as a general wellness product.
 Always consult with qualified healthcare providers before starting any new therapy, especially if you have serious health conditions or implanted medical devices.
 Individual results may vary.
 The author has no financial relationship with Resona Health or any PEMF device manufacturer.